This FAQ compilation is intended to clarify the NGSI-LD specification by providing answers to common questions.

 https://fiware.github.io/data-models/full-context.jsonld.

-The latter includes both the FIWARE Data Models @context
+The latter includes both the FIWARE Data Models @context and the Core

-is also available at
+The full @context is also available at

 https://schema.lab.fiware.org/ld/context

-When it comes to referencing the FIWARE Data Models @context
+When it comes to referencing the FIWARE Data Models @context in your NGSI-LD

 Entities, there are three different options:

-file within your own premises and
+@context file within your own premises and

 use a URI referencing a local serverThe main advantage of the first method, is that the FIWARE Lab URI is